karacolada/SoftwareImpactHackathon2023_SoftwareCitationIntent/README.md

 ## Training Language Models

-We explored finetuning several BERT language models for classifying software mentions based on their intent, namely BERT, SciBERT and PubMedBERT.
+We explored finetuning several BERT language models for classifying software mentions based on their intent, namely BERT, distilBERT, SciBERT and PubMedBERT.
 Moreover, we finetuned ChatGPT-3 using three different strategies: zero-shot learning, few-shot learning and finetuning.

 The code for finetuning the BERT models is located in [`BERT_finetuning`](BERT_finetuning/).